- South Korea's Space Industry Leader to Expand Service to Satellite Platforms

 KT SAT's main business was satellite transponder leasing in the domestic market until it started a global advance in 2015.
 The company's customer list now has 22 in seven countries, up from 13 in three countries, and its satellite coverage has expanded, boosting sales.

 As an ICT pioneer, KT SAT is striving to bring high-speed Internet service to places where it remains mostly unavailable, such as in-flight WiFi service, also known as in-flight connectivity.
-The market is expected to grow at an annual average rate of 20 percent or more over the next 10 years.

 KT SAT is also Korea's largest provider of maritime telecommunications service thanks to a two-way satellite ground station, known as a "maritime very small aperture terminal", or MVSAT.
 Ships at sea are provided unlimited access to data at a fixed rate in contrast to previous charges based on the amount of data used.